cilium/cilium/Documentation/cmdref/cilium-agent.md

       --hubble-metrics-server string                  Address to serve Hubble metrics on.
       --hubble-socket-path string                     Set hubble's socket path to listen for connections (default "/var/run/cilium/hubble.sock")
       --hubble-tls-cert-file string                   Path to the public key file for the Hubble server.
 The file must contain PEM encoded data.
-      --hubble-tls-client-cert-files strings          Paths to one or more public key files of client certificates to use for TLS with mutual authentication (mTLS).
+      --hubble-tls-client-ca-files strings            Paths to one or more public key files of client CA certificates to use for TLS with mutual authentication (mTLS).
 The files must contain PEM encoded data.
+When provided, this option effectively enables mTLS.
       --hubble-tls-key-file string                    Path to the private key file for the Hubble server.
 The file must contain PEM encoded data.
       --identity-allocation-mode string               Method to use for identity allocation (default "kvstore") --identity-change-grace-period duration         Time to wait before using new identity on endpoint identity change (default 5s)